watermark

 Let's reverse the situation.
 Please come up with a 2 character translation for the Dutch word ar, which means sleigh.
 Sl is probably not going to cut it, is it?
 Be realistic and allow at least 50% more space for your translations (as you can see, in this particular example even 50% is not enough).
 Even better: use a dynamic user interface that adjusts on the fly (i.e. don't hardcode it), so that no unnecessary sacrifices need to be made.
 It is more work, but will save you lots of time during the localization process itself.

-This problem can appear in two forms: a) developers copying and pasting translations without consulting the translator or b) developers using the same string in different contexts.
+This issue can manifest in two ways: a) developers copying and pasting translations without consulting the translator, or b) using the same string in different contexts.

-a) Never, ever cut corners by copying and pasting previous translations from your translator.
-This can have absolutely disastrous results.
-I once did a translation about a space ship simulator - in this context space is translated as ruimte (space as in universe).
-The client copied and pasted the word ruimte to a message popping up every 3 seconds, instructing the user to press SPACE (as in space bar) to jump, without consulting me beforehand.
-The result was that the user was instructed to press the universe every so many seconds.
-The end result, reminiscent of Zero Wing (All Your Base Are Belong To Us), was run into the ground by all review sites.
-Instruct your programmers to never, ever touch translations if they don't speak the target language and always consult your translator.
+a) Never, ever cut corners by copying and pasting previous translations without consulting the translator.
+This can lead to disastrous results.
+I once translated a spaceship simulator where "space" was translated as ruimte (space as in the universe).
+The client copied this word into a prompt instructing the user to press "SPACE" (as in the space bar) to jump—without asking me first.
+The result was a prompt telling the user to "press the universe" every few seconds.
+The outcome?
+A complete flop, with reviews likening it to "All Your Base Are Belong To Us."
+Instruct your programmers to never touch translations if they don't speak the target language and to always consult the translator.

-It's often a very good idea to provide context for as many strings as possible.
-Consider the following:
+Always provide context for as many strings as possible.
+Consider these lines:

 Great, you did it!